coenjacobs/stick-admin-bar-to-bottom/readme.txt

 1. Admin Bar at the bottom of the Twenty Ten theme

 == Changelog ==

+= 1.1 =
+* Updated CSS for WordPress 3.3 compatibility

 = 1.0 =
 * Complete rewrite of the CSS and now attached to footer to use cascading override feature of CSS (thanks to Ryan Fitzer)